Sustainability at Bidfood

 Soya policy case study

-In late 2021, we became increasingly aware that we needed a policy on sustainable soya.
-Read our case study on the development of a sustainable soya policy, covering the challenges we faced, key learnings and what we strive to do in future.
+Following the publication of our soya policy in 2023, we created a case study which explained the steps that we took to create this and what we used to inform our policy.
+Read our case study on the development of a sustainable soya policy here, which covers the challenges we faced, key learnings and what we strive to do in future.
 We hope others will benefit from these insights, as we aim to be a positive force for change.

 We improve health and employability outcomes for people in our communities.